 moreUntil his death in March 2018, Ronald D. Rotunda was the Doy & Dee Henley Chair and Distinguished Professor of Jurisprudence, at Chapman University, Dale E. Fowler School of Law.
 Before that, he was University Professor and Professor of Law at George Mason University and the Albert E. Jenner, Jr. Professor of Law, the University of...

-Professor Matthew Finkin is a Professor of Law at the University of Illinois College of Law.
+Professor Matthew Finkin is a Research Professor of Law at the University of Illinois at Urbana-Champaign.

-Lawrence M. Friedman is the Marion Rice Kirkwood Professor of Law at Stanford University and an internationally renowned legal historian.
-Professors Grossman and Friedman are co-authors of a book entitled Inside the Castle: Law and the Family in Twentieth Century America (Princeton University Press, 2011).
+Lawrence M. Friedman is the Marion Rice Kirkwood Professor of Law, Emeritus, at Stanford University and an internationally renowned legal historian.
+Professors Grossman and Friedman are co-authors of The Walled Garden: Law and Privacy in Modern Society (2022) and Inside the Castle: Law and the Family in 20th Century America.

 moreJason Mazzone is the Albert E. Jenner, Jr. Professor of Law at the University of Illinois at Urbana-Champaign and Director of the Illinois Program in Constitutional Theory, History, and Law.
 Professor Mazzone’s primary field of research and teaching is constitutional law and history.
 He works principally on issues of constitutional...

-moreKathryn Robb, Executive Director of CHILD USAdvocacy, is a lawyer, legislative advocate, and law instructor who has been fighting to pass meaningful child sex abuse legislation for 14 years in multiple jurisdictions.
-As an outspoken survivor of child sexual abuse, Kathryn continues to use her voice to implement common-sense legislative change. ...
+moreKathryn Robb, National Director of the Children’s Justice Campaign at Enough Abuse, is a lawyer, legislative advocate, and law instructor who has been fighting to pass meaningful child sex abuse legislation for over two decades in over thirty jurisdictions.
+She is a national expert on statute of limitations reform/elimination aimed at...

 moreIllinois Law Professor Jennifer Robbennolt is an expert in the areas of psychology and law, torts, and dispute resolution.
 Her research integrates psychology into the study of law and legal institutions, focusing primarily on legal decision-making and the use of empirical research methodology in law.Professor Robbennolt is co-author of...